SILK UNITED STATES FLAG WITH “EAGLE-IN-CANTON” DESIGN AND SIXTEEN STARS

 Notably, the flag’s sixteen stars do not correspond to any official federal star count.
 After 1795, the national flag remained at 15 stars and 15 stripes until the Act of 1818, which fixed the stripes at thirteen and advanced the stars to 20, adding one for each new state thereafter; “16‑star” flags therefore fall outside the statute and are considered unofficial, maker’s-choice variants.
 The presence of an eagle rendered within the canton identifies this piece in a well‑documented American tradition, especially with militia and ceremonial flags, from the early nineteenth century through the early 20th century.
 Most surviving examples show painted or appliquéd federal eagles combined with a constellation of stars.

-At times specific services adopted eagles in the canton, the Revenue Cutter Service ensign, for example, but that design carried sixteen vertical red‑and‑white stripes and a white canton, which this flag does not share, arguing against a federal service attribution.
+At times, specific services adopted eagles in the canton, including the Revenue Cutter Service ensign.
+The ensign, however, carried sixteen vertical red‑and‑white stripes and a white canton, differentiating it from this flag.
+This adds to the evidence against federal service attribution.
 Mid‑nineteenth‑century flags with 16 stars are known but are rare and non‑standard, produced for particular communities or events; the unusual star count here likely reflects that same vernacular practice rather than an official configuration.

 A rare, bespoke example.